Charles & Orene Hinds - Odell, Nebraska, High School Scholarships

 1. High school transcript(s) (copies of transcripts are acceptable).

 2. Special Essay: 1) Describe your future plans and a brief overview of your long-range academic or vocational goals; 2) Describe your attitudes and beliefs related to drugs and alcohol.
 How have these beliefs impacted your high school experience?
-Your essay should be no more than 500 words and attached on no more than 1 additional typed page.
+Your essay should be no more than 500 words.

 3. Two (2) references’ e-mail addresses.
 References will be notified to fill out an online form.
 References must be teachers, counselors, case workers, clergy, employers, neighbors, etc. (references from family members are not acceptable).